-remember to draw upon the smarts and moxie you've developed through
+Above all, trust and draw heavily upon the smarts and moxie you've developed through

 the years.
-Since "ambushes," whether by circumstances or people, do happen to some of us, we're wise to stay alert and also to be willing to acknowledge (at least to ourselves) when something does seem amiss.
-We're also wise to do that sooner rather than later, because "things" may only get worse unless/until we do.
-I'm speaking from personal experience and observation here...
+Because ambushes by circumstances and/or people do sometimes take place, we're wise not only to stay alert, but also to recognize and acknowledge (at least to ourselves) when something does seem amiss.
+We're also wise to do that sooner rather than later, because the issue may only get worse unless/until we do.

-Moreover, in certain situations you may find assertive tactics more effective than the "velvet glove."
-(Again, sooner rather than later.)
-Although our personal tools can often assist oftener and far better than we might imagine, we sometimes fail to use them to the extent possible and/or call upon them tardily or even overlook them entirely if we're busy and possibly distracted.
-In the meantime, unfortunate things might be happening, and some of us have less time to recoup than we once did.
+Moreover, you may sometimes find assertive tactics more effective than the "velvet glove" (again, sooner rather than later).
+Although our personal strengths can often assist far better than we might imagine, we sometimes fail to use them to the extent possible and/or call upon them tardily or even overlook them entirely if we're busy and possibly distracted.
+In the meantime, challenging things might be happening in our lives or those of our loved ones, with perhaps less time to recoup than we'd like.

 Whatever else you do, try to keep your sense of humor out of couch-potato mode.
 If laughter and fun try to slack off when you're under stress,

-which is practically a given, follow the lead of Miss Kitty here and
+which is practically a given, follow the lead of Jolly Cat here and

-This quote from an Elmore Leonard character cracks me up: "If you can handle it, do it.
+This quote from an Elmore Leonard character always cracks me up: "If you can handle it, do it.
 If you can't, (bleep) it."
-But since (a) procrastination has gotta be a primo tool of the devil, and (b) the ostrich approach rarely works that well even for the ostrich, the latter half of his advice seems impractical.
+But since procrastination is surely a primo tool of the devil, and the ostrich approach rarely works that well even for the ostrich, the latter half of his advice seems impractical for our purposes.
 Better (IMHO) to deal with challenges as they arise by assessing the situation, figuring out a strategy, and

 then putting it into effect.